hypered/design/README.md

 ## Pandoc

 A Pandoc template can be generated with the `bin/hypered-templates.hs` script.
+The resulting file is versioned at `pandoc/default.html` for convenience.

 To render Markdown files to HTML, Pandoc can be used as follow: